Family Handbook

 - Discounts at local museums and more!

-How to Apply Complete the Application for Educational Benefits here by December 5.
+Complete the Application for Educational Benefits by October 1.
 Please ensure you’re filling out the current year’s form for School District 197.
 Applications from previous years or other districts cannot be accepted.
 Thank you for supporting our students and our district by submitting your application!
 For more information on how these benefits can help your family, visit our website.

 Community Education AND SCHOOL-AGE CARE